Catster logo

 If your cat ingests portions of a broken thermometer or light bulb, they will often develop severe gastrointestinal signs, such as vomiting and diarrhea, anorexia, and pain.
 This then quickly progresses to shock, difficulty breathing, and even death.

 With chronic ingestion of high levels of mercury in food, gastrointestinal signs often do not occur.
 More commonly, a cat will develop abnormal neurologic signs, such as blindness, ataxia (wobbly, weak walking), and incoordination that can progress to complete paralysis.
-Signs of toxicity also include tremors, abnormal movement of the eyes (referred to as nystagmus), and eventually, death.
+Signs of toxicity also include tremors, abnormal movement of the eyes (referred to as nystagmus), and, eventually, death.

 Mercury poisoning can also cause harm to the kidneys as they try to filter the affected blood.
-This may show up as increased drinking and urination as the kidneys break down, progressing to complete lack of urine production.
+This may show up as increased drinking and urination as the kidneys break down, progressing to a complete lack of urine production.

-sick tabby cat lying on the bed
+Sick sad cat lying on the bed

 Image Credit: Zhuravlev Andrey, Shutterstock